 Diversity can have an impact on the way people approach dying and death – and the health decisions that they make when affected by a life-limiting illness.[1, 2]

 Diversity is what makes a person or group unique and is not just associated with ethnic background.
-Diversity can be reflected in several ways including:[2-4]
+Diversity can be reflected in many ways including:[2-4]

 - Ethnicity and race